taylorbf/DMP16/class8/README.md

 Each frame of a video is *just data*.
 Specifically, it is a long list of numbers that describe the color of each pixel of the video frame.
 In p5, this list of numbers is **an array.** This makes sense, because it is a list of related information.

-So, just as we were able to edit individual pixels on our canvas, so we can work with individual pixels of our video, using the same methodology.
+Just as we were able to edit individual pixels on our canvas, so we can work with individual pixels of our video, using the same methodology.

-### Entering the Matrix
+### Entering the Video Matrix

 Within the `draw()` function, you can use `video.loadPixels()` to access the video's array of pixels.

-You can **loop through the array** of pixels and use the color values of individual pixels to draw with.
+You can **loop through the array** of the video's pixels and use the color values of individual pixels to draw with.

+**NOTE:** for this example, our canvas must be the same size as our video.

 ```